lilywang711/mergeall/README.md

 - Fork it!
 - Create your feature branch: `git checkout -b my-new-feature`
-- Commit your changes: `git commit -am 'Add some feature'`
+- Commit your changes: `git commit -am 'feature: Add some feature'`
 - Push to the branch: `git push origin my-new-feature`
 - Submit a pull request